-A team-oriented trial attorney, Steve Kelso's extensive jury trial experience enables him to strategically develop pending matters with an eye toward effective trial presentation.
-Mr. Kelso's practice focuses on defending complex commercial disputes, particularly ones involving franchises.
-Mr. Kelso has successfully represented franchisors in various state and federal courts, before administrative agencies, and on appeal.
-He also has defended national companies in commercial, class action, labor and employment, intellectual property, personal injury, and insurance coverage disputes.
+A team-oriented trial attorney, Steve Kelso's extensive trial experience enables him to develop litigation matters with an eye toward effective trial presentation.
+Steve focuses his practice on defending complex commercial disputes, particularly involving unique franchise matters and independent contractor classification issues.